signalfx/lambda-python/README.rst

 ~~~~~

-Step 8: Add manual tracing to the Lambda function
+Step 8: Add tracing to the Lambda function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Manual instrumentation can be added to trace critical parts of your handler function.
+1. To trace critical parts of your handler function, run the following command in your command line:

 .. code:: python